From $44K to $72K in 22 Weeks: The Decision Framework System That Prevents Paralysis

 Result: Decision backlog building, opportunities slipping, paralysis approaching

 The problem wasn’t that he was bad at decisions.
-The problem was treating every decision as unique, custom, requiring full analysis from scratch every time.
+The problem was treating every decision as unique and custom, requiring full analysis from scratch every time.

-A client asks for payment terms.
-He evaluates credit risk, cash flow impact, competitive positioning, and relationship value.
-45 minutes.
+A client asks for payment terms, and he evaluates credit risk, cash flow impact, competitive positioning, and relationship value—45 minutes.
+Another client asks for identical terms the next week, and he repeats the same analysis again—another 45 minutes.

-Same decision.
-Same analysis.
-Different outcome sometimes because he didn’t remember the framework from last time.
+Same decision, same analysis, and sometimes a different outcome because he didn’t have or remember a framework from last time.

-That’s what happens without decision frameworks.
-Every decision feels custom.
-Every decision burns fresh mental energy.
-Decision fatigue compounds daily.
+That’s what happens without decision frameworks: every decision feels custom, every decision burns fresh mental energy, and decision fatigue compounds daily.

 Week 1: Decision Categorization (Seeing the Pattern)